Dimity Reed: Notable projects

-In 2007 Dimity, with a small team started work on the revitalisation of Dandenong City.
+In 2007 Dimity, with a small team, started work on the revitalisation of Dandenong City.
 The work was undertaken due to the city going through what Dimity describes as an “Urban Depression”.
 In 2006, the state government pledged $290 million to revitalise Dandenong in partnership with VicUrban and the Greater City of Dandenong.
-“Renovating a vast city follows the same process as renovating a house; it’s just that the implications are far-reaching, the costs are of a different order and the time lines stretch into the future”.
+"Renovating a vast city follows the same process as renovating a house; it’s just that the implications are far-reaching, the costs are of a different order and the time lines stretch into the future".

 Though she is now retired from the architectural sphere, Dimity is still very active on the homeground board (a no-income housing initiative) and heads up her own film production company, Mad Women Films in conjunction with her two filmmaker sons.

 They have recently released a series of films of Wagner's four Ring operas.
-"While there are a number of recordings and analyses of the Ring Cycle, I understand that no-one has yet explained on screen how Wagner used the music to tell his complex story, how each character and each event has a musical motif that recurs throughout the four operas.
+Alex Chernov said "While there are a number of recordings and analyses of the Ring Cycle, I understand that no-one has yet explained on screen how Wagner used the music to tell his complex story, how each character and each event has a musical motif that recurs throughout the four operas.
 All four episodes were produced in Melbourne by director Sam Reed and producer Professor Dimity Reed who worked with Professor Lees.
 In the result their work makes a valuable contemporary contribution to the array of material dedicated to the Ring Cycle".